elidoran/chain-builder/README.md

 // if the function or chain is NOT disabled: result = {
-  result: false
+  result  : false
   // for enable()
-  , reason = 'chain not disabled'
+  , reason: 'chain not disabled'
   // for enable(which)
-  , reason = 'function is not disabled'
+  , reason: 'function is not disabled'
 }
 ```